 Construction sites are not the only place where injuries from falling objects are encountered.
 Loose shelves or other storage facilities at the office could also injure unsuspecting employees.

 Workers in construction sites should be taught on the need to always wear protective gear such as helmets.
-In the office environment, avoid overstacking files and other objects.
-Designate isolated storage areas to minimize employee exposure to potential accidents.
+In the office environment, avoid over stacking files and other objects.
+Designate isolated storage areas to minimise employee exposure to potential accidents.

 Vehicle accidents are the primary cause of terminal injuries in Australia’s agricultural sector.
 Workers could get injured either on the road or at the workplace.
 Machine-related injuries are common in the manufacturing sector and industries.
 Such injuries include severed limbs or fingers, crushed arms or legs, deafness, blindness, being struck by flywheels and other machine components, and so on.